Bacon Fried Rice

 How to Make Bacon Fried Rice

-• Cook the Bacon: Heat a large skillet over medium high heat.
+1. Heat a large skillet over medium high heat.
 Add bacon and fry on both sides until golden brown and crispy.
 Remove from the pan and transfer to a paper towel lined plate.
+When the bacon is cool enough to handle chop it up into bite size pieces.

 Carrots and onions cooked in bacon grease in a silver skillet.